tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Snuffling-Hog Leg Tattoo

-When an enemy fails to disengage from you, gain temporary hit points equal to its disengage check roll (champion: twice the roll; epic: three times the roll).
+When an enemy fails to disengage from you, gain temporary hit points equal to its disengage check roll, twice the roll at champion tier, and three times the roll at epic tier.

 **Quirk:** Willing to eat anything.